-President Trump’s fondness for tariffs ran into serious skepticism Wednesday at the Supreme Court, where the justices questioned whether Congress had really given the executive such an expansive power to slap duties on all foreign goods.
+President Trump’s fondness for tariffs ran into serious skepticism Wednesday at the Supreme Court, where the justices questioned whether Congress had truly given the executive such an expansive power to slap duties on all foreign goods.

 Chief Justice John G. Roberts Jr. pointed to another problem with the International Economic Emergency Powers Act that Mr. Trump is using: “The statute doesn’t use the word ‘tariffs,’” he said.

-“If you had asked the founders, ‘How do you regulate imports,’ they would say, ‘Of course, we tariff,’” Mr. Sauer said.
+“If you had asked the Founders, ‘How do you regulate imports,’ they would say, ‘Of course, we tariff,’” Mr. Sauer said.

-Justice Neil M. Gorsuch, a Trump appointee, said under the president’s theory of using emergency power to impose tariffs, a future president could impose a 50% tariff on gas-powered cars and auto parts to combat climate change.
+Justice Neil M. Gorsuch, a Trump appointee, said that under the president’s theory of using emergency power to impose tariffs, a future president could impose a 50% tariff on gas-powered cars and auto parts to combat climate change.

 “It’s a one-way ratchet toward the gradual but continual accretion of power in the executive branch and away from the people’s elected representatives,” he said.